schpet/mdpbot/README.md

 approach:

 1. login
-2. generate a data structure like this:
+2. scrape the site, generate a data structure like this:

 ```
 [